RodinaAhmed2/Snake-2D-Game/README.md

 Enhancing the documentation 📝

-Please open an issue for any bugs or feature requests, and submit a pull request for proposed changes.
+Please open an issue for bugs or feature requests, and submit a pull request for proposed changes.

 📜 License

-This project is licensed under the [Insert License Name, e.g., MIT License].
+This project is licensed under the [Insert License Name — e.g., MIT License].
-For more information, see the LICENSE file included in the repository
+For more details, see the LICENSE file included in the repository.
 ## 🧑‍💻 Author

 - *Nada Attia* → [GitHub Profile](https://github.com/NadaAttia04)